Skip to content

 What should I buy?

 It depends!
-In general, follow the guide, which has devices we have actually tested.
+In general, follow the hardware reference, which has devices we have actually tested.

 When in doubt, and starting, get a cheap one (e.g. HELTEC v4) and experiment.